-As of December 31, 2017 and 2016, the Company held preferred equity investment interests in several joint-ventures which own real estate.
-The Company's book value of these preferred equity investments was \$265.2 million and \$222.1 million at December 31, 2017 and 2016, respectively, and is included in the co-investments line in the accompanying consolidated balance sheets.
+As of December 31, 2018 and 2017, the Company held preferred equity investment interests in several joint ventures which own real estate.
+The Company's book value of these preferred equity investments was \$372.8 million and \$265.2 million at December 31, 2018 and 2017, respectively, and is included in the co-investments line in the accompanying consolidated balance sheets.

+During 2018, the Company made commitments to fund \$45.1 million preferred equity investment in two preferred equity investments, in which the sponsors include a related party.
+See Note 6, Related Party Transactions, for additional details.
+The investments have initial returns ranging from 10.25%-12.0%, with maturities ranging from May 2023 to April 2024.
+As of

+December 31, 2018, the Company had funded \$39.6 million of the \$45.1 million commitment.
+The remaining committed amount will be funded if and when requested by the sponsors.

 During 2017, the Company made commitments to fund \$153.8 million in eight preferred equity investments.
 These investments have initial accrued preferred returns ranging from 9.5%-11.3%, with maturities ranging from March 2020 to August 2024.
-As of December 31, 2017, the Company had funded \$77.5 million of the \$153.8 million commitment.
+As of December 31, 2018, the Company had funded \$151.8 million of the \$153.8 million commitment.

-During 2016, the Company funded \$116.1 million in five preferred equity investment.
-These investments have initial accrued preferred returns ranging from 10.0%-12.0%, with maturities ranging from November 2019 to November 2020.